April 12, 1961

 First Venus Probe

-The Soviet probe Venera 4 sends a descent capsule into the atmosphere of the planet Venus, returning data about its composition.
+The Soviet space probe Venera 4 sends a capsule to descend into the atmosphere of the planet Venus, returning data about its composition.
+It is the first successful probe to perform in-place analysis of the environment of another planet and the first probe to conduct a chemical analysis of the Venusian atmosphere.

 September 15, 1968